Ivan Grohar: Life

-In 1904, Slovene impressionists Rihard Jakopič, Matej Sternen, Matija Jama and Ivan Grohar himself, exhibited in the Mietke gallery in Vienna as the artists’ club Sava.
+In 1904, Slovene impressionists Rihard Jakopič, Matej Sternen, Matija Jama and Ivan Grohar himself, exhibited in the Mietke gallery in Vienna as the artists' club Sava.
 They enjoyed great success and sold several paintings.
-Later, Grohar exhibited in the Secession in Vienna, in Belgrade, London, Krakow, Warsaw, Trieste, Duino, Berlin, and elsewhere.
+Later, Grohar exhibited in the Secession in Vienna, Belgrade, London, Kraków, Warsaw, Trieste, Duino, Berlin, and elsewhere.
 Despite this, he always had financial difficulties.
 In 1911, after interventions of the politician Janez Evangelist Krek and the painter Rihard Jakopič, the Sorica municipal council granted him 2000 crowns for a study trip to Italy.
 He then went to Ljubljana in order to buy everything that he would need for the trip, but he was so afflicted by illness, which he had been keeping secret, that he was delivered to the state hospital in Ljubljana, where he died of tuberculosis.
 He left behind a series of priceless artworks and a number of debts, which Rihard Jakopič settled for him.
 Jakopič was preparing his sixth artists’ exhibition in his artists’ pavilion, which was dedicated to the memory of Ivan Grohar.

 Grohar began his career as a painter of religious images, but continued it as a realist.
 He was influenced by Giovanni Segantini.
 From summer 1900 onwards, he painted using symbolic elements, but later he embraced impressionism.

 In 1926, a memorial exhibition was held in his honour.
 He had a great influence on later artists and his picture The Sower (Sejalec) has become one of the most established and characteristic Slovene images, a symbol of the cultural transition of the Slovenes from a rural to an urban culture.
 This work is reproduced on the Slovenian 5-cent euro coin (2007).